AntirWiki/Antir/content/Miscellanious/Misc World Ideas.md

 ---
 Gnome business magnate/noble who's bleaching but can't let go of their position/power

-Dragon who considers national economy their hoard
+Dragon king of a small athraithe kingdom who considers national economy their hoard

 Devil of laws.
 What is society but one big transactional relationship - don't kill me and I won't kill you.
 The social contract